liamwalsh1980/Milestone-Project-4/README.md

 ### Admin Access Only

-I have put some security on these functions within the add_product, edit_product and delete_product views in views.py found within the product app.
+I have put some security together on these functions within the add_product, edit_product and delete_product views in views.py found within the product app.
 I used a @login_required decorator to wrap around all three of these views to check the user before executing and also added if statements to check that only superusers can access these sections of the site and if any other user attempts to access via the URL they will be informed via a popup error message that only store owners have access.

 [Back to top ⇧](#the-bike-shop)